Academic Information and Policies

 • Individuals and groups are responsible for and will be held accountable for their choices and behaviors related to alcohol and other drugs.
 If an individual or group exhibits alcohol and/or drug intoxication and/or unruly behavior, the individual and/or group may be sanctioned for both the intoxication and the disruptive behavior.

 • Alcohol is not permitted by students or guests in residence halls, individual units, campus buildings, or on campus grounds.
+Exception for Timberland Apartments for those of age.

 • A written warning.